 \section{Topology}

 In this section, after reviewing the definition of topology in affine logic, we introduce notions of open and closed sets, basis, and product topology.

-First, following \citet{shulman2022affine}, we review the notion of topology by the interior operator.
-In addition, we consider a Moore operator~\citep{schechter1996handbook} and a \v{C}ech operator~\citep{vcech1966topological}, both of which are weaker concepts than topology.
-Since these conditions are axioms, we can use them arbitrary times even in affine logic.
+First, following \cite{shulman2022affine}, we review the notion of topology by the interior operator.
+In addition, we consider a Moore operator~(\cite{schechter1996handbook}) and a \v{C}ech operator~(\cite{vcech1966topological}), both of which are weaker concepts than topology.
+Since these conditions are axioms, we can use them arbitrarily many times even in affine logic.